 Buckingham County grows a variety of crop throughout the growing season.
 While some crops such as Hay has seen a decrease in the past 10 years, other crops have seen a dramatic increase in production due to an increase in demand.
-According to the USDA 2017 Census of Agriculture, Corn that is used for grain has increased by 973 acres since the 2007 Census.
+According to the USDA 2022 Census of Agriculture, Corn that is used for grain has increased by 940 acres since the 2007 Census.

 Not only does Buckingham County grow a number of crops, the County's residents also raise a number of livestock.
-According to the USDA 2017 Census of Agriculture, Poultry products have increased by 6,295,000 animals over the past 10 years.
+According to the USDA 2022 Census of Agriculture, Poultry products have increased by 5,603,413 animals over the past 10 years.
 According to the National Agricultural Census Service, the letter D in a column represents National Agricultural Statistics Service (NASS) disclosure rules.
 NASS is obligated to withhold, under Title 7, U.S. Code, any total that would reveal an individual's information or allow it to be closely estimated by the public.
-Because of this disclosure rule, data regarding the 2007 inventory of Beef and Dairy Cattle, 2017 inventory of Corn (for silage), and the 2007 inventory of Soybeans are not available for public knowledge.
+Because of this disclosure rule, data regarding the 2007 inventory of

+Beef and Dairy Cattle, 2017 inventory of Corn (for silage), the 2007 inventory of Soybeans, and the 2022 inventory for wheat are not available for public knowledge.
 The growth and decline of crops and livestock are denoted in Figure 33.